 5. Reorder variables using an array

-The reason for separating character and numeric variables is because arrays do not allow the mixing of variable types.
+The reason for separating character and numeric variables is that arrays do not allow the mixing of variable types.

 data array_method; ARRAY num (*) 3 age bmi; array ch (*) $ 20 category; set bmimen1; run;